About Me

 About

-Hi, my name is Bronson (Moonseong) Jeong and I’m a PhD student in Computer Science at UCLA, advised by Professor Sriram Sankararaman.
-I work on methods at the interface of statistical genetics, machine learning, and clinical informatics, with an emphasis on models that scale to biobank-size cohorts and remain interpretable and reproducible.
+Hi, my name is Bronson (Moonseong) Jeong and I’m a PhD candidate in Computer Science at UCLA, advised by Prof. Sriram Sankararaman.
+I work on methods at the interface of machine learning, statistics and biomedicine, with an emphasis on models that scale to biobank-size cohorts and remain interpretable & reproducible.
 Specifically, my research is focused on understanding the genetic basis of complex traits (such as height or diseases).
-As an undergrad, I studied Mathematics of Computation and Physics also at UCLA, and led data analysis in an astronomical spectroscopy project with Professor Alice Shapley.
-This was an experience that shaped my approach to signal detection and uncertainty quantification in large, noisy datasets.

 Research interests